ncl427/IBN-Manager/README.md

     - Controllers are the entry point of interaction with users.
 But it is not good practice to put business code inside controllers.
 We usually place them in services, and we invoke those services inside controllers.

 7. **Taglib folder**
-    - One of my favorite thing in Grails is how easy it is to create a custom tag.
+    - Grails provide taglib is how easy it which is helpful for creating a custom tag easily.
 This folder is where we place code for custom tags.

 8. **i8n folder**
     - This is the folder that contains resources for translation.
 By default, lookups to messages are searched in messages.properties.
-But when users of your application has chosen a different locale, then lookups will automatically search the appropriate file.
+    - But when users of your application has chosen a different locale, then lookups will automatically search the appropriate file.
 E.g. messages_ja.properties for Japanese.

 9. **Init folder**
     - This contains files related to when your application is launched.
-Application.groovy is a convenience class that we can use inside an IDE to launch our Grails 3 application.
+    - Application.groovy is a convenience class that we can use inside an IDE to launch our Grails 3 application.
 Because IDE's usually has a way to run a program that has a main static method.
 Hence this class is provided to launch our application via main method.

 ### Source Folder
 The source folder contains supporting code that we can use in our Grails project: